-Tracking Medical Expenses
+A Simpler System for Tracking ADHD Medical Expenses

 How to organize medical invoices and insurance paperwork — and save a little too.

-Being treated for attention deficit hyperactivity disorder (ADHD) brings enormous benefits — and an enormous pile of paperwork.
+Being treated for attention deficit hyperactivity disorder (ADHD or ADD) brings enormous benefits — and an enormous pile of paperwork.
 Each round of psychological testing, each doctor visit, each ADHD prescription (which the doctor must renew on a monthly basis) adds to the paper trail that links you, your health-care provider, your insurance company, and, perhaps, the I.R.S.
 Keeping track of all these documents can be an onerous task, especially if you have ADHD.

 Is it really so important to hold on to all those invoices, receipts, and so on?
 Can’t you just write the checks and chuck the paperwork?